• Home

 Do Not Ignore a Medical Lien

 A medical lien enjoys both state and federal legal protection.
-As such, the hospital has a right to sue if you fail to pay the medical liens, with consequences ranging from minor penalties to serious criminal charges.
+As such, the hospital has the right to sue if you fail to pay the medical liens, with consequences ranging from minor penalties to serious criminal charges.

 Do Get an Attorney’s Help